 In 2017, we spent a large amount of time re-optimizing our older blog posts for SEO and saw monthly organic traffic to these posts go up 50-300%!
 And guess what?
-We’re doing it again in 2019!
+We’ve been doing it since, and 2020 is no exception!

 HubSpot even did a huge case study on this where they found that updating their content with conversion optimization best-practices, higher word counts, and keyword-based revisions made their organic traffic skyrocket: